AlaShiban/azure-content/articles/cache-dotnet-how-to-use-azure-redis-cache.md

 <a name="getting-started-cache-service"></a>
 ## [WACOM.SECTION1.TITLE]Get Started[/WACOM.SECTION1.TITLE] with Azure Redis Cache

-Getting started with Azure Redis Cache is easy.
+[WACOM.SECTION1.STEP1.CONTENT]Getting started with Azure Redis Cache is easy.
 To get started, you provision and configure a cache.
 Next, you configure the cache clients so they can access the cache.
-Once the cache clients are configured, you can begin working with them.
+Once the cache clients are configured, you can begin working with them.[/WACOM.SECTION1.STEP1.CONTENT]

 -	[Create the cache][]
 -	[Configure the cache][]